-Soprano Anna Netrebko joins the ranks of Renata Tebaldi, Montserrat Caballé, and Renata Scotto, taking on—for the first time at the Met—the title role of the real-life French actress who dazzled 18th-century audiences with her on-and offstage passion.
-The soprano is joined by tenor Piotr Beczała as Adriana's lover, Maurizio.
-The principal cast also features mezzo-soprano Anita Rachvelishvili and baritone Ambrogio Maestri.
+“A pinnacle of a lifetime of opera-going … Anna Netrebko is the ultimate diva” (Observer) in the title role of the real-life French actress who dazzled 18th-century audiences with her on- and offstage passion.
+(Jennifer Rowley sings Adriana in the January 23 and 26 performances.)
+The soprano is joined by tenor Piotr Beczała, “in sterling form” (Financial Times) as Adriana’s lover, Maurizio, as well as the “stupendous” (New York Times) mezzo-soprano Anita Rachvelishvili and baritone Ambrogio Maestri.
 Gianandrea Noseda conducts.
-Sir David McVicar's staging, which sets the action in a working replica of a Baroque theater, premiered at the Royal Opera House in London, where the Guardian praised the "elegant production, sumptuously designed ...
-The spectacle guarantees a good night out."
+Sir David McVicar’s engrossing new staging sets the action in a working replica of a Baroque theater.

 Co-Production of the Royal Opera House, Covent Garden, London; Gran Teatre del Liceu, Barcelona; Wiener Staatsoper; San Francisco Opera; and L’Opéra National de Paris